 “We’ve focused on putting robots in real world conditions, unlike many researchers who mainly study robots in the laboratory, which gives us a much richer source of new knowledge,” says Bruce.

-This article was originally published in the April edition of UniNEWS.
+This article was originally published in the April edition of UniNEWS and was republished with permission.